pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Application Configuration Directory

 A directory in Git repository containing deployment configuration file (`.pipe.yaml`) and application manifests.
-Each application must has one application configuration directory.
+Each application must have one application configuration directory.

 ### Quick Sync